bcgov/ds-intro-to-r-2-day/docs/04-data-structures-part1.md

 install.packages("readr")
 ```

-Everytime we want to use that package, you must load it into your R session, by
+Every time we want to use that package, you must load it into your R session, by
 using the `library` function: